-Pneumonia is more in children under the age of 5 years.
+Pneumonia is more common in children under the age of 5 years.

 Factors that may increase your child’s chance of pneumonia include:

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 The exam will evaluate your child’s breathing and lung sounds.
 Diagnosis will often be based on these findings.

 Treatment of pneumonia depends on: